Literacy Resources/RI

 Adult Literacy and Numeracy Australiain Research Constortium - ALNARC represents a national collaboration between university-based centres in each state for research into adult literacy and numeracy.
 This gives ALNARC a unique profile internationally.
 ALNARC builds on the work of the former Adult Literacy Research Network (Language Australia) which had research nodes in the states and territories.

 Adult Literacy Research: Extending our practice and building networks - Memorial University of Newfoundland, June 17 - 21, 2003.
-This four day Institute will bring together up to 60 people who are involved in adult literacy research in practice.
-The event builds on previous Canadian consultations about literacy research and will draw from current endeavors to support research in practice in Canada and elsewhere.
+This four day Institute brought together up to 60 people involved in adult literacy research in practice.
+The event built on previous Canadian consultations about literacy research and drew from endeavors to support research in practice in Canada and elsewhere.
 The gathering will be of interest to new and experienced researchers in the adult literacy field, including literacy teachers, facilitators or program coordinators an university-based and independent researchers.

 Adult Literacy Staff Development Trends and Issues Alerts by Susan Imel, also provides a list of resources pertinent to inquiry as well as to other forms of staff development processes.